Cat Urinary Blockage Home Remedy [Prevention + When To Go to the Vet]

 It's not unusual for your cat to still strain a bit during urination while they're recovering from a blockage.
 The inflammation can take a few days to subside.
 Be sure to monitor your cat's urinary output and watch for signs of blood in the urine.
 You will need to bring them back to the vet if the blockage recurs.
 To help relieve some of your cat's discomfort, you can give them non-steroidal anti-inflammatory medications like Onsior or Metacam.

+If you don't want to go the pharmaceutical route, CBD products are another option that can aide your cat's recovery.
+Like all mammals, cats have an endocannabinoid system (ECS) that regulates inflammation, among other important processes, in their body.
 CBD interacts with the ECS and can provide some soothing effects for your pet.
-CBD is a non-intoxicating compound that is well-tolerated by most animals.
+Don't fret!
+CBD is a non-intoxicating compound that is well-tolerated by cats.
 Your cat won't get "high" from CBD, and they won't become addicted to the products either.

 How to Prevent Cat Urinary Obstruction